Thompson’s College and St Martin’s Church

 In 1845 the Thompson College estate was exchanged for the Suffolk estate of the 5th Baron Walsingham.
 Thus Thompson College, or College Farm as it became known, passed to the de Greys of Merton.

 St Martin's is a typical Norfolk perpendicular style building.
 Unlike many other villages where the churches have been altered and restored over the years, St Martin's has remained largely true to it’s original design.
-The church roof is now unstable and is currently undergoing a major restoration project supported by the Heritage Lottery Fund.
-The first phase of the restoration project is nearing completion and further details can be found on www.stmartinsthompson.co.uk
+The church roof was found to be unsafe & unstable in 2016 and has just undergone a major restoration project supported by the Heritage Lottery Fund to repair the nave roof.
+The first phase of the restoration project is now completed and further details can be found on www.stmartinsthompson.co.uk